Alfresco/docs-alfresco/search-services/1.3/using/index.md

 yellow AND !banana
 yellow AND -banana
 ```
-These queries search for nodes that contain the term "banana" but does not contain the term "yellow" in the content.
+These queries search for nodes that contain the term "banana" but do not contain the term "yellow" in the content.

 ```sql
 NOT yellow banana